AndrewJBateman/ionic-picker-study/README.md

 * Extract from the [Ion-picker](https://ionicframework.com/docs/api/picker) documentation: A Picker is a dialog that displays a row of buttons and columns underneath.
 It appears on top of the app's content, and at the bottom of the viewport.

+* No extra imported dependencies; picker controller component is part of ionic/angular, picker options component is part of ionic/core.
+Note: picker buttons components was not used.

 ## Screenshots

 ![image](./img/picker.png)